3 Stages Of CRM Implementation

 There are a lot of a CRM providers out there and it can be difficult to know how one compares to another.
 Click to find out more about how we stack up against the competition.

-We often recommend that you roll out your CRM implemention in phases.
+We often recommend that you roll out your CRM implementation in phases.
 Phase one might be getting your customer database loaded up, with your sales team starting to load up their pipelines with great opportunities.
 Once that is embedded, you may want to review that functionality and check if anything needs tweaking.
-Maybe you need to update the sales stages being used as an example.
+Maybe you need to update the sales stages that are being used as an example.
 Once that is done, phase two might involve bringing the customer service department on board.
-Having learned from the previous phase – what works and was doesn’t to make this next phase even more successful.
+Having learned from the previous phase – what works and what doesn’t – to make this next phase even more successful.